rcsb/py-rcsb_app_file/README.md

 Also edit SERVER_HOST_AND_PORT.

+Determine the appropriate settings for the server.

 Please note that the client will require a different address than the server, so config.yml will require different settings on each.

 For example, client - 100.200.300.400:8000, server - 0.0.0.0:8000.

-Port number 80 is generally preferred, but not always available, so sometimes 8000 is required.
+Please note that a proxy server such as nginx may not work from the browser due to a conflict with the CORS middleware in main.py.

+Rather than using a proxy server, you are encouraged to find an appropriate gunicorn server configuration.

-The example HTML files must be configured independently.
+The example HTML files (example-upload.html, example-download.html, and example-list.html) must be configured independently.

+The relevant variables should be at the top of the files.

-Edit url variables to match server url in example-upload.html, example-download.html, and example-list.html.
+In particular, edit url variables to match server url.

 # Endpoints and forwarding

-To view documentation, run a server, then visit localhost:80/docs.
+To view documentation, run a server, then visit localhost:port_number/docs.

 The repository has one upload endpoint, one download endpoint, and one list-directory endpoint, among others.